-SOFTWARE ARCHITECTURE AND DESIGN PATTERNS [As per Choice Based Credit System (CBCS) scheme] (Effective from the academic year 2016 -2017)
+SOFTWARE ARCHITECTURE AND DESIGN PATTERNS [As per Choice Based Credit System (CBCS) scheme] (Effective from the academic year 2017 - 2018)

-SEMESTER \ VI
+SEMESTER - VI

-Subject Code 15CS652 IA Marks 20

-Number of Lecture Hours/Week 3 Exam Marks 80

-Total Number of Lecture Hours 40 Exam Hours 03

-- To Learn How to add functionality to designs while minimizing complexity. - What code qualities are required to maintain to keep code flexible? - To Understand the common design patterns. - To explore the appropriate patterns for design problems

-To emplois the uppropriate passessing for contains Module - 1 Teaching Hours Introduction : what is a design pattern? describing design patterns, the catalog of 8 Hours design pattern, organizing the catalog, how design patterns solve design problems, how to select a design pattern, how to use a design pattern.
-What is object-oriented development? , key concepts of object oriented design other related concepts, benefits and drawbacks of the paradigm Module - 2 Analysis a System: overview of the analysis phase, stage 1: gathering the 8 Hours requirements functional requirements specification, defining conceptual classes and relationships, using the knowledge of the domain.
+Analysis a System: overview of the analysis phase, stage 1: gathering the requirements functional requirements specification, defining conceptual classes and relationships, using the knowledge of the domain.
 Design and Implementation, discussions and further reading.

-Module - 3 Design Pattern Catalog: Structural patterns, Adapter, bridge, composite, 8 Hours decorator, facade, flyweight, proxy.
-Module - 4 Interactive systems and the MVC architecture: Introduction , The MVC 8 Hours architectural pattern, analyzing a simple drawing program, designing the system, designing of the subsystems, getting into implementation, implementing undo operation, drawing incomplete items, adding a new feature, pattern based solutions.
-Module - 5 Designing with Distributed Objects: Client server system, java remote method 8 Hours invocation, implementing an object oriented system on the web (discussions and further reading) a note on input and output selection statements, loops arrays further reading) a note on input and output, selection statements, loops arrays.
+Design Pattern Catalog: Structural patterns, Adapter, bridge, composite, decorator, facade, flyweight, proxy.

+Interactive systems and the MVC architecture:Introduction , The MVC architectural pattern, analyzing a simple drawing program , designing the system, designing of the subsystems, getting into implementation , implementing undo operation , drawing incomplete items, adding a new feature , pattern based solutions.

+Designing with Distributed Objects: Client server system, java remote method invocation, implementing an object oriented system on the web (discussions and further reading) a note on input and output, selection statements, loops arrays.

-- Design and implement codes with higher performance and lower complexity - Be aware of code qualities needed to keep code flexible - Experience core design principles and be able to assess the quality of a design with respect to these principles. - Capable of applying these principles in the design of object oriented systems. - Demonstrate an understanding of a range of design patterns.
-Be capable of comprehending a design presented using this vocabulary. - Be able to select and apply suitable patterns in specific contexts
+- Design and implement codes with higher performance and lower complexity - Demonstrate code qualities needed to keep code flexible - Illustrate design principles and be able to assess the quality of a design with respect to these principles. - Explain principles in the design of object oriented systems. - Understand a range of design patterns. - Discuss suitable patterns in specific contexts